-Attendance is required at all labs with few exceptions.
-If something keeps you from your scheduled lab, contact your lab instructor immediately.
-Typically, the instructor will arrange for you to attend another lab section that same week.
-There are no scheduled make-up labs in this course.
-Consult the course syllabus, or contact your TA, for additional info on attendance and absences.
+Attendance is required at all labs without exception.
+If something disastrous keeps you from your scheduled lab, contact your lab instructor immediately.
+The instructor will arrange for you to attend another lab section that same week.
+There are no make-up labs in this course.